coprolit/rpg-rules/README.md

 If actions are closely timed, a GM might allow the slower to still resolve (death blow, etc.)

 #### Charge action
+If an attacker is moving at running pace or higher into a foe for an attack, the attack is considered a charge.
-Charge requires running (x2) or greater movement pace.
+- Charge requires running (x2) or greater movement pace.
-Charges are the exception to "resolve times".
+- Charges are the exception to "resolve times".
 Resolve a charge at the "moment" the combatants meet!
-Recovery from the charge is 1/2 base attack time, before new action.
+- Recovery from the charge is 1/2 base attack time, before new action.
-Charging is a special `maneuver` that requires a `movement maneuver roll`, but allows movement at double rate, adds +10 to OB, -10 to DB.
-Movement does penalize the attack roll!!!
+- Charging is a special `maneuver` that requires a `movement maneuver roll`, adds +10 to OB, -10 to DB.
-Apply -10 per movement interval used.
+- Movement does penalize the attack roll.

 #### Parry action
 Parrying requires that the character be wielding a weapon.